 The Department of Special Collections and University Archives holds notable collections which document the contributions of Catholic women in promoting basic human rights, interracial justice, women's rights, and world peace, and in responding to the immediate needs of the poor.
-These include the records of the Institute of Women Today (IWT, 1974-ongoing), a Chicago-based interfaith ministry to women in jails and prisons, co-founded and until recently directed by Sr. Margaret Ellen Traxler; the National Coalition of American Nuns (NCAN, 1969-ongoing), "a group of Sisters united to study and to speak out on issues related to human rights and social justice"; and the Women's Ordination Conference (1975-ongoing), an advocacy group for women seeking the right to pursue ordination as priests; and the personal papers of Dorothy Day (1897-1980), co-founder of the Catholic Worker movement, and Sr. Margaret Ellen Traxler (1924-2002), an outspoken advocate of the rights of women in the Church and society, who was instrumental in founding NCAN as well as the IWT.
+These include the records of the Institute of Women Today (IWT, 1974-ongoing), a Chicago-based ministry to women, co-founded and directed for many years by Sr. Margaret Ellen Traxler; the National Coalition of American Nuns (NCAN, 1969-ongoing), "a group of Sisters united to study and to speak out on issues related to human rights and social justice"; and the Women's Ordination Conference (1975-ongoing), an advocacy group for women seeking the right to pursue ordination as priests; and the personal papers of Dorothy Day (1897-1980), co-founder of the Catholic Worker movement, and Sr. Margaret Ellen Traxler (1924-2002), an outspoken advocate of the rights of women in the Church and society, who was instrumental in founding NCAN as well as the IWT.
 (The Dorothy Day-Catholic Worker Collection, of which Day's papers are a part, also includes the papers of other women involved in the Worker movement, and records of CW communities that serve homeless and imprisoned women.)
 The department recently acquired the papers of Kathy Kelly, a prominent opponent of US policy toward Iraq.

 Also significant are the records of the Sister Formation Conference (SFC, 1952-1976), in its inception a " grassroots" movement for the renewal of congregations of women religious that anticipated and fostered the reforms associated with Vatican I; the National Sisters Vocation Conference (NSVC, 1967-1987), which promoted a " post-conciliar" conception of religious vocation; and the National Black Sisters' Conference (1968-ongoing), founded to support African-American women religious and those considering a religious vocation, and to confront racism found in society and in the Catholic Church.
 The SFC changed its name to the Religious Formation Conference in 1976, to reflect the addition of male formation personnel to its membership.
 Similarly, the NSVC merged with the National Conference of Religious Vocation Directors in 1988, becoming the National Religious Vocation Conference.
 Personal papers of Sr. Ritamary Bradley (1916-2000) and Sr. Annette Walters (1910-1978), concerning their involvement in the Sister Formation movement, are included in the SFC/RFC Records.